Project progress is available on Business accounts and up. All users, including collaborators, can see project progress.

 From Wrike Android App

-- Click the progress button (a rectangular icon with a percentage value indicating current progress) in the upper right-hand corner.
+- Click the progress button (a rectangular icon with a percentage value indicating current progress) in the upper-right corner.

 How it’s calculated